top of page

 FREE TWEAKS

 No two tiny houses are the same.
 You may want french doors on the side of the trailer behind the wheels but the fenders are a little bit in the way.
 You might want larger overhanging eaves but the frame side extensions are too wide.
 No problem.
-If we're building your tiny house trailer and you need the wheels and fenders positioned forward or backwards a bit or the side extensions narrower than 100 inches, just let us know and that's all there is to it.
+If we're building your tiny house trailer and you need the wheels and fenders positioned forward or backwards a bit or the side extension width different from our standard width, just let us know and that's all there is to it.
 If you need either or both of these tweaks for your tiny house, just let us know and consider it done!
 The best part of these tweaks is ... they're absolutely FREE!

 Please contact us if you have any questions or would like to order your trailer.
 503-667-9358